Company Name – Sobha Limited (Sobha)

 I have over 6 years of experience in the Investment sector and have been an active prop trader in European Bond Futures in the past.
-Currently I am working as head of Research at Smart Sync Services where we are working on simplifying and expanding financial and investment knowledge to make the investment world as accessible for everyday investors as much as possible.

 I graduated from the Master of Finance Program from Cambridge University in 2016 after completing my Bachelor of Engineering program from Jadavpur University, Kolkata in 2011.